ia97lies/roblocks/README.md

-# roblocks
+# Synthetics
-Robot blocks for easily assemble robots.
+Lego like frameworke for easily assamble robots out of blocks and triagnles and run them in a synthetic enviroment.

 ## Blocks
 * Neutral.Block